Vibio/VibioWeb/sites/all/modules/orig_core_modules/README.txt

+These modules were pulled out of the core directory by Stephen in heading from v1.0 (live spring 2011) to v1.1

+...

 This directory is reserved for core module files.
 Custom or contributed modules should be placed in their own subdirectory of the sites/all/modules directory.
 For multisite installations, they can also be placed in a subdirectory